MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 # Open Content in Stageview

 Microsoft Teams provides multiple methods to open your app content in immersive canvas experiences.
-These Stageview canvases allow the users to adopt mulitasking workflows inside Teams, collaborate with others directly in a Teams multiwindow, or complete focused work in large modal experience.
+Stageview canvases allow the users to adopt mulitasking inside Teams, for example, you can open a specific chat along with a new Teams window.
+You can also collaborate with others directly in a Teams multiwindow or complete focused work in large modal experience.

 ## Types of Stageview